wxWidgets/wxWidgets/docs/wine/readme.txt

 Please send problems concerning installation, feature requests, bug reports or comments to the wxWidgets users list.
 Information on how to subscribe is available from my homepage.

-This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Library General Public Licence for more details.